Cannabis: THC, CBD, HHC and the Synthetic Cannabinoid Waves

 The second wave (approximately 2011 to 2014) arose as clandestine chemists responded to the JWH scheduling by substituting the naphthoyl ring with fluorinated variants (AM-2201, bearing a fluoropentyl chain instead of a plain pentyl chain on JWH-018), moving from indole to indazole cores, and introducing UR-144 and XLR-11 (the fluorinated variant of UR-144).
 AM-2201 produced a serious public health event in Nottingham, UK, in 2011, when dozens of users were hospitalised after smoking products later confirmed by Forensic Science Service laboratories to contain AM-2201.

 The third wave (approximately 2014 to present) is characterised by the FUBINACA and FUBICA scaffolds, which are structurally distinct from the classic JWH indole-naphthoyl frame.
 AB-FUBINACA, ADB-FUBINACA (also called AMB-FUBINACA or MAB-FUBINACA), and AB-PINACA are valine-amine and alanine-amine derivatives of the indazole carboxamide scaffold.
-AMB-FUBINACA (methyl 2-[1-(4-fluorobenzyl)-1H-indazole-3-carboxamido]-3-methylbutanoate) was identified in New York in 2016 in association with a mass-poisoning event in Brooklyn that hospitalised more than 30 people simultaneously, prompting widespread media attention to what was initially called a "zombie drug."
+AMB-FUBINACA (methyl 2-[1-(4-fluorobenzyl)-1H-indazole-3-carboxamido]-3-methylbutanoate) was identified in New York in 2016 in association with a mass-poisoning event in Brooklyn that intoxicated 33 people, of whom 18 were hospitalised, prompting widespread media attention to what was initially called a "zombie drug."
 EMCDDA's Early Warning System tracked more than 160 novel synthetic cannabinoids between 2015 and 2022.

-The structural modification arms race follows a predictable pattern: a scheduling authority adds a compound (or a class defined by a structural feature) to a controlled substances list; within months, a chemist modifies one functional group, typically substituting a halogen (F for Cl), shortening or lengthening an alkyl chain by one carbon, or moving a methyl group, to produce a new compound outside the specific schedule entry.
-Forensic laboratories respond by adding new reference standards and updating their LC-MS/MS inclusion lists, but are perpetually one compound behind clandestine synthesis.
+Structural modification follows a predictable cycle: a scheduling authority adds a compound (or a class defined by a structural feature) to a controlled substances list; within months, a new compound appears in which one functional group has been changed, typically a halogen substitution (F for Cl), an alkyl chain shortened or lengthened by one carbon, or a methyl group repositioned, placing it outside the specific schedule entry.
+Forensic laboratories respond by adding new reference standards and updating their LC-MS/MS inclusion lists, but remain one compound behind clandestine synthesis.

 For bulk cannabis plant material, the presumptive analytical workflow begins with macroscopic botanical examination (cystolithic hairs, resin glands) and the Duquenois-Levine test.
 This colour test involves three sequential reagents: vanillin in ethanol with hydrochloric acid, concentrated hydrochloric acid extraction, and chloroform extraction.
 THC reacts to produce a purple-violet colour in the chloroform layer; the test has high specificity for cannabis and is accepted as a presumptive positive under SWGDRUG guidance and by the Home Office Forensic Regulator in the UK.
 It is not specific to THC at the structural level; it responds to several other cannabinoids but not to synthetic cannabinoids, which do not contain the phenolic resorcinyl ring system that drives the reaction.